2moe/tmoe/Readme.md

 The next section describes how desktop users can use these GUI containers.
 It is probably a mistake to use docker containers as virtual machines.
-In fact, for GUI desktop containers, the developers recommend using systemd-nspawn rather than docker.
+In fact, for GUI desktop containers, I recommend using systemd-nspawn rather than docker.

 The following is only a basic overview, additional changes are required.
 Note: Some fantastic projects, such as x11docker, can assist you in improving your performance.